 The sad part is that one doesn’t have to be too old to develop Parkinson’s, the vast majority of patients being just over 50 years old.
-Also, men are more likely to be affected by it than women, all patients risking to become the prisoners of their own bodies, not being able to take care of themselves and, thus, suffering from poor life quality.
+Also, men are more likely to be affected by it than women, all patients are at risk of becoming the prisoners in their own bodies, not being able to take care of themselves and, thus, suffering from poor life quality.

 Thus, it is imperative to find a treatment that can improve the condition of people affected by this illness.
 And when the answer comes from nature, it is even better.
 Usually, treatments for severe neurological issues almost always have a range of serious side-effects, but the use of CBD to make Parkinson’s more manageable is looking more than promising.